 (i) The term of office of a National Councillor shall commence at the end of Annual Conference.
 District Councils will arrange the election of their Representatives annually to fit in with this date.

 (iii) Special meetings may be called at the request of any fifteen members of the National Council each of whom shall forward individually to the President a special requisition duly signed, and stating the object of such meetings.
-Provided not more than 14 days have elapsed between the receipt of the first and the fifteenth requisition, the Chief Executive shall summon such special meetings within ten days of receipt of the fifteenth requisition.
+Provided not more than 14 days have elapsed between the receipt of the first and the fifteenth requisition, the Chief Operating Officer shall summon such special meetings within ten days of receipt of the fifteenth requisition.

 (iv) No National Councillor shall be elected to more than one standing Committee except the National President, who is, ex officio, a member of all committees.

-(v) Where any question arises which, in the opinion of the National President requires a postal vote of the National Council, he/she shall direct the Chief Executive to action the same, setting out in a concise form the business to be dealt with together with a ballot paper and such information as the National President considers proper.
+(v) Where any question arises which, in the opinion of the National President requires a postal vote of the National Council, he/she shall direct the Chief Operating Officer to action the same, setting out in a concise form the business to be dealt with together with a ballot paper and such information as the National President considers proper.

 (c) The powers of the National Council shall include the following: